devjas/pos/README.md

 ## POS

-A POS sytem for a restaurant to take food orders.s
+A POS sytem for the restaurants to take food orders.